 A major portion of total compensation for our Named Executive Officers is placed at risk through annual and long-term incentives tied to the achievement of performance metrics.
-As shown in the Summary Compensation Table, in fiscal 2018, the sum of restricted stock/unit awards, annual incentive compensation (under the heading "Non-Equity Incentive Plan Compensation") and bonus, if any, represented between 70% and 75% of the total compensation for the Named Executive Officers (other than Ms. Prange who separated from the Company on April 23, 2018).
-We believe that this combination of incentives has worked well for the Company and its stockholders as evidenced by, among other things, the Company's net sales of approximately \$13.2 billion in fiscal 2018 (an increase of approximately 5.9% over the prior fiscal year ended December 30, 2017 ("fiscal 2017"), which consisted of 3.4% growth in internally generated sales, 1.8% growth from acquisitions and 0.7% growth in reported sales related to foreign currency exchange).
+As shown in the Summary Compensation Table, in fiscal 2020, the sum of restricted stock unit awards and annual incentive compensation (under the heading "Non-Equity Incentive Plan Compensation"), represented between 78% and 85% of the total compensation for the Named Executive Officers.

 We seek to provide competitive compensation that is commensurate with performance.
-We target compensation at the median of the market, and calibrate both annual and long-term incentive opportunities to generate less-than-median awards when goals are not fully achieved and greater-than-median awards when goals are exceeded.
+We generally target compensation at the median of the market, and calibrate both annual and long-term incentive opportunities to generate less-than-median awards when goals are not fully achieved and greater-than-median awards when goals are exceeded.
 (See "Pay Levels and Benchmarking" set forth below.)

 We seek to promote a long-term commitment to the Company by our senior executives.
 We believe that there is great value to the Company in having a team of long-tenured, seasoned managers to enable us to capitalize on our growth strategies.
 Our team-focused culture and management processes are designed to foster this commitment.
-The vesting schedules attached to restricted stock/unit awards reinforce this long-term orientation.
+The vesting schedules attached to restricted stock unit awards reinforce this long-term orientation.